 The drug and alcohol treatment professionals at Clearbrook Treatment Centers specialize in helping patients achieve optimal health.
 Their team includes mental health professionals, counselors, and psychologists specializing in addiction rehabilitation.
-Patients seeking drug and alcohol treatment centers in Pennsylvania can count on the team at Clearbrook.
+Patients seeking drug and alcohol treatment centers can count on the team at Clearbrook.
 Learn more about the Clearbrook counseling team today.

 Clearbrook Pennsylvania Team